UPPMAX/uppmax_intro_python/docs/sessions/the_way_of_the_program.md

     My mother's white cat is black.
     ```

-!!! question "1.12.2"
+#### Exercise 1.2: Question 1.12.2

 Using the Python interpreter, type `1 + 2` and then hit return.
 Python evaluates this expression, displays the result,
 and then shows another prompt.
 `*` is the multiplication operator,
 and `**` is the exponentiation operator.
 Experiment by entering different expressions
 and recording what is displayed by the Python interpreter.

 ???- question "Answer"